wifinigel/wifinigel.github.io/index.md

 # WifiNigel's GitHub Page

-**Welcome to my github projects page.
-It provides an overview of my github projects**
+**Welcome to my github projects page.**

+## Projects

 - [wlan-client-capability](https://github.com/wifinigel/wlan-client-capability) : a project to determine WLAN client capabilities from a captured association frame.
-This is meant to be used with the [WLANPi device](https://wlanpi.com)
+This is meant to be used with the [WLANPi device](https://wlanpi.com).
+It will listen for an association frame and then analyze the reported capabilities of the client

 ## About Me